Updated for 2021

 Every quick-service location will give you cups of ice water for free.
 There is no need to purchase a $3-$5 bottle of water unless there is a need for that particular type of water.
 You can also bring your own water bottle from home and refill it with water from water fountains or from the free cups of water given by the quick service locations.

 Additionally, if you have the resort refillable mug, you can carry those with you instead of bringing a water bottle from home!
-You cannot refill the resort mugs with fountain drinks or other types of drinks for free in the parks, but you can leave with them full from your resort and refill them with water in the parks.
-The mugs are not free (unless you have one of the Dining Plans), but can be purchased for approximately $20 at any resort hotel.
+You cannot refill the resort mugs with fountain drinks or other types of drinks for free in the parks.
+However, you can leave with them full from your resort and refill them with water in the parks.
+The mugs are not free but can be purchased for approximately $21 at any resort hotel.
 If you will be drinking at least six fountain beverages or coffee while at a Disney Resort Hotel, it is likely to be worth the cost of the mug since drinks are typically $3.99 to $4.99 each.

 Additionally, if you are going to another resort hotel for any reason, you can refill your resort mug in any of their quick service locations.
-For example, if you are going to have breakfast at Chef Mickey’s in the Contemporary Resort, you can refill your mug in their quick service location before heading to the park.
+For example, if you are having breakfast at Chef Mickey’s in the Contemporary Resort, you can refill your mug in their quick service location before heading to the park!
 Another example would be if you are walking from Disney’s Hollywood Studios to EPCOT you will walk by the quick service at the Boardwalk Resort and can refill your mug there!

 Cast Members at Disney World hand out free buttons for various occasions.
 There are always buttons for “special occasion,” “birthdays,” and anniversaries for their ‘ears together!
 They also give out special buttons on special days, such as the button below!
 We happened to be at Disney World on Mickey’s birthday and cast members were handing out these buttons when we walked into the park!